When was the structures and buildings allowance introduced?

 What type of expenditure qualifies for SBA?

-• Capital expenditure on renovations on already existing commercial buildings or structures
+• Capital expenditure on renovations to already existing commercial buildings or structures

-• Capital expenditure on converting already existing commercial buildings or structures
+• Capital expenditure on converting already existing commercial structures or buildings is essential for maximising tax relief.

 • Construction costs of a new property